Prism Health

-LGBT health clinic in Portland, Oregon, U.S.
+LGBTQ health clinic in Portland, Oregon, U.S.

 Prism Health is a health clinic located on Southeast Belmont Street, in Portland, Oregon's Buckman neighborhood, in the United States.
-Prism became Oregon's first LGBTQ primary health clinic in 2017, and opened as an extension of the Cascade AIDS Project.
+Prism became Oregon's first LGBTQ primary health clinic in 2017, and opened as an extension of the CAP Northwest (formerly Cascade AIDS Project).

 The 7,750-square-foot space has 10 exam rooms, plus additional rooms for meetings and counseling, gender-neutral restrooms, and a pharmacy.
 Prism provides HIV and STI testing, mental and transgender health services, and free condoms and dental dams.

 The clinic received $200,000 in operational support from Multnomah County.